■ 10:10 (UTC±00:00 +DST), 03 JUL 2015 | GBR CENTRAL LONDON

 Creating a theory around this unique situation is anything but easy.
 For one thing, policies appear to change not just with every new government, but every year as well.
 They were somewhat loosened for the 2008 Olympics; should we get the Winter Olympics in 2022, you could expect them to be relaxed again.
 But hosting huge sports events only does so much if you want a free and open media environment.
 Beijing is often blamed for censorship, but there is, like I said, huge pressure again to make money.
 It would have made some more sense if Beijing ruled and fully funded the networks, but that is not happening (which is both a good and bad thing).

 The difficulty of coming out with a coherent theory in light of what’s happening in China lies in that much of the system has yet to be fully built up.
-If you wanted to come out with a theory in the “old” media system, you’re in for it too late — true media converge seems to have happened under Xi Jinping and we are just witness to its earlier days.
+If you wanted to come out with a theory in the “old” media system, you’re in for it too late — true media converge seems to have happened under the current administration and we are just witness to its earlier days.
 At the end, I’d give it a bit more time, but I’d start hunting for a theory that “describes China” and its media system rather than fully relying on a foreign theory. ■ ■ ■